Espen-sh/Impedance-extraction-from-PSCAD/README.md

 ### `ImpedanceExtractionTutorial.py`

-This is the main script.
+This is a tutorial script.
 It defines:

 - PSCAD output file locations
 - signal column mapping